Jojoba: Taxonomy

 Despite its scientific name Simmondsia chinensis, the plant is not native to China.
 The botanist Johann Link originally named the species Buxus chinensis, after misreading a collection label "Calif", referring to California, as "China".
 Jojoba was collected again in 1836 by Thomas Nuttall who described it as a new genus and species in 1844, naming it Simmondsia californica, but priority rules require that the original specific epithet be used.

-The common name "jojoba" originated from the Oʼodham name Hohowi.
-The common name should not be confused with the similarly written jujube (Ziziphus zizyphus), an unrelated plant species, which is commonly grown in China.
+In the Cronquist system, the family was placed in Euphorbiales, whereas in the APG system, it is placed in Caryophyllales.

 Production

 The United States is the largest producer of jojoba oil, followed by Mexico.
 Due to its economic potential, the plant has been cultivated for over 30 years in several countries.
 Jojoba oil production has increased significantly and is expected to continue growing due to rising demand, particularly in the cosmetics and pharmaceutical industries.

-Jojoba has no significance in the global food system, as it is a non-edible plant with no notable nutritional value.
+Jojoba has no significance in the global food system, as it is a non-edible plant with no human nutritional value.
 Various cultivars such as 'Benzioni' and 'Hazerim' are available, known for their high yields.